Skip to content

 Though much preferred, it is very hard to track compared to other gorilla families in Rwanda as it is mostly found on the high altitudes on the steep mountains taking tourists a couple of hours trying to encounter it.

-Though park rangers always always tend to know their exact locations, sometimes they wander off very far from their habitats and tourists may not be allowed to track them. the playful twins of the group, Impano and Byishimo, make it very active and fun to watch.
+Though park rangers always tend to know their exact locations, sometimes they wander off very far from their habitats and tourists may not be allowed to track them. the playful twins of the group, Impano and Byishimo, make it very active and fun to watch.

 It is a perfect choice for gorilla trackers who are physically fit and driven by the love for adventure.